Get Involved

 • PLF can provide tax receipts for participants from the USA, Canada and the UK.

 • When in Cambodia, please do not buy anything or give money to children on the street or temples.
-Many children are rented out by their parents for a pittance and are controlled by an overseer.
+Many children are rented out by their struggling parents for a pittance and are controlled by an overseer.
 We encourage you not to support or sustain child labor and exploitation.

 Pitch In At A Project programs are available Monday – Saturday.
 All costings include return transport from Siem Reap.